Telephone: 01776 853608

 In the nearest town, Stranraer, you will be able to stock up on holiday essentials as well as enjoy spending time in the local community.
-Stranraer has a diverse mix of locally owned and run businesses along with popular chain stores, there is also a wonderful collection of bars and restaurants meaning that you can always pick up something to eat and drink, whether you are looking to sit down and relax over dinner or enjoy a takeaway back in the caravan.
+Stranraer has a diverse mix of locally owned and run businesses along with popular chain stores, there is also a wonderful collection of bars and restaurants meaning that you can always pick up something to eat and drink, whether you are looking to sit down and relax over dinner or enjoy a takeaway back in the caravan or cottage.
 The town boasts museums, a cinema, and a leisure centre, so there are plenty of things to do on holiday in Stranraer.

 Outdoor activities are what attract many tourists to Scotland, and there are several locations to enjoy fishing, golf, and horse riding.
 Many fishermen in the local villages are happy to take tourists out to sea with them for an exciting time trying to catch fish.
 If you like golfing holidays, or just enjoy walks, the nearby golf courses are not just great for enjoying a round but also offer breathtaking views of the coast and countryside.